ZigzagSecurity/survival-guide-radare2/Basic commands.md

 In the sym category we can find the differents functions that are called.
 More precisely the main function.

 ## The reading code part
 so now we want to print the code to actually see what is done in there.
-The easiest way (but not the only one)to do it is to go at that place in the memory. we can do it with the command **s [offset/function/symbol]**
+The easiest way (but not the only one)to do it is to go at that place in the memory. we can do it with the command **s [offset / function / symbol]**

 `s main`